Foldable & Traverse: Reducing and Reshaping Structures

 Key Takeaways

-• Error accumulation for free: combine traverse with Validated to validate entire collections in one pass
+• traverse paired with Validated is the cleanest way to validate an entire collection in one pass

-• sequenceA is traverse with the identity function, useful when effects are already in place
+• sequenceA is traverse with the identity; reach for it when the elements are already effects

 See Also